 Unfortunately, the tour was only in French; however, they gave us English handouts so we could understand what was being said.
 The town was great for Theo as most of the historic centre is pedestrian only.
 He was running around chasing pigeons while we soaked up the lovely atmosphere.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Montpellier, France using the map below!